 (f) A / A2 $ 5 million

+Sec.
+9 Basis Risk.
 Basis risk arises as a result of movement in the underlying variable rate indices that may not be in tandem, creating a cost differential that could result in a net cash outflow from the U. T. System.
 Basis risk can also result from the use of floating, but different, indices.
 To mitigate basis risk, any index used as part of a swap shall be a recognized market index, including but not limited to the Securities Industry and Financial Markets Association (SIFMA) Municipal Swap Index, the Effective Federal Funds Rate (EFFR), or the Secured Overnight Financing Rate (SOFR).

 Authorized Representative – includes the Executive Vice Chancellor for Business Affairs, the Vice Chancellor and General Counsel, the Associate Vice Chancellor for Finance, and the Assistant Vice Chancellor for Finance.